Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 #### K74g.
 Gray Ooze

 Clinging to the floor of this cell is a [[5.
 Mechanics/Bestiary/Ooze/Gray Ooze.md\|gray ooze]] that attacks anything that enters.
-While underwater, the ooze is effectively [[/5.
-Mechanics/Rules/Conditions.md#invisible\|invisible]].
+While underwater, the ooze is effectively invisible.

 #### K74h.
 Lost Sword